CPJKU/madmom/README.rst

     python setup.py install --user

+To run the included tests:

+    python setup.py test

 Install for development
 -----------------------

-If you want to actively work on the package, please follow the git instructions from the `Install from source`_ section.
+If you want to actively work on the package, please follow the git cloning instructions from the `Install from source`_ section.

 You can then either include the package directory in your ``$PYTHONPATH``, e.g. by the following command (if your are in the directory containing this